dannyyu7/CS1632_Spring2022/deliverables/5/README.md

    Now that same failure will likely manifest.

-2. But it is still possible that the failure does not occur when you test only with JUnit.
-This can happen because of random number generation, and the random behavior of beans.
-JPF exhaustive tests all random numbers but with only JUnit, it only tests one sequence of random numbers starting from the seed of 42 that the random number generator was seeded with (for reproducibility).
-If the failure does not occur, you can try different seeds to generate different sequences of random numbers, until you find the seed that triggers the failure.

-3. There is a possibility that you are not able to find the correct seed.
+1. There is a possibility that the above will not trigger the bug due to nondeterminism coming from the random number generator.
-   Maybe the particular seed that generates the sequence of random numbers triggering the defect does not even exist!
-Then, reproducing the defect using plain JUnit testing is fundamentally an impossible task.
 So then you will have to somehow use JPF to track down the defect.
 For this, you may want to add more information to the failString, beyond the slotCount, beanCount, and isLuck input values.
 The BeanCounterLogicImpl.toString() method is able to generate a string representation of the state of the machine at the current step (this is what gets printed in the text UI debug output).
 You may want to add to the failString this string representation for the current step, or all previous steps.

    FIX: If the BeanCounterLogicImpl.toString() has a line that looks like: